History of the Royal Marines: French Revolutionary and Napoleonic Wars

-At the start of the conflict, there were insufficient numbers of marines, so army personnel were used for 4 years to address this shortfall.
-During the Napoleonic Wars the Royal Marines participated in every notable naval battle on board the Royal Navy's ships and also took part in multiple amphibious actions.
+During the French Revolutionary and Napoleonic Wars the Royal Marines participated in every notable naval battle on board the Royal Navy's ships and also took part in multiple amphibious actions.
 Marines had a dual function aboard ships of the Royal Navy in this period; routinely, they ensured the security of the ship's officers and supported their maintenance of discipline in the ship's crew, and in battle, they engaged the enemy's crews, whether firing from positions on their own ship, or fighting in boarding actions.

-The number of marines on board Royal Naval ships depended on the size of the ship and was generally kept at a ratio of one marine per ship gun, plus officers.
-For example: a First Rate Ship of the Line contained 104 marines while a 28 gun Frigate had 29.
-Between 1807 and 1814, the total marine establishment number was 31,400 men.
-Manpower (recruitment and retention) problems saw regular infantry units from the British Army being used as shipboard replacements on numerous occasions.
+The number of marines on board Royal Naval ships depended on the size of the ship and was generally kept at a ratio of one marine Private per ship gun, plus officers.
+For example: by 1810 a 100 gun First Rate Ship of the Line contained 156 marine Privates out of a total of 170 embarked marines, while a 38 gun Frigate had 41 Privates out of a total of 49 embarked marines.
+At the start of the conflict, there were insufficient numbers of marines, so army personnel were used for 4 years to address this shortfall.
+(Note: In 1793, there were 9,815 men, which had increased to 30,000 by 1802.)
+Field estimates the strength of the Royal Marines at about 30,000 in 1805, of whom a tenth would have been present at the Battle of Trafalgar.
+Between 1804 and 1814, the total marine establishment number was 31,000 men.
+(Note: Out of the whole number of 35,000 marines, 25,000 were generally on board ships, where, from the very nature of the service, they must necessarily be under the command of the captain of the ship.
+It would be recollected, however, that no officer higher than a captain of marines could be called upon to serve on board a ship.)
 One result of the Royal Navy's dominance of the seas in Europe, and the blockading of the French Navy's ports, was that manpower constraints became less of an issue at the end of the Napoleonic Wars.
-From 1812, such maritime supremacy meant the Mediterranean and Channel Fleets were assigned additional marines for use 'in destroying signal communications and other petty harassing modes of warfare'.
+From 1812, such maritime supremacy meant the Mediterranean and Channel Fleets were assigned additional marines by Lord Melville, for use 'in destroying signal communications and other petty harassing modes of warfare'.
+Of note are the attacks on Cassis on 18 August 1813 and Port Nouvelle on 9 November 1813 led by Lieutenant Hunt.
+The attack on the signal station at Viareggio near Lucca on 11 December 1813 led to the capture and destruction of the old fort at Motrone, capable of containing nearly 1000 men.